erikabalarezo/web-app/progress-reports/progress-report-1.md

 	Yes.

 3. Goals for this week
-	Be able to display the rest of the features for an event: Rating.
+	Be able to display the rest of the features for an event: Rating and Paid details.
 	Now it displays the location name, description, start date, end date.

 4. What concepts/techniques did you learn?